 Manuel Orozco is a non-resident senior fellow with the Migration, Remittances, and Development Program at the Inter-American Dialogue and the Director of the Center for Migration and Economic Stabilization at Creative Associates International.
-For 20 years, he served as the director of the Migration, Remittances and Development Program at the Inter-American Dialogue.
+For 20 years, he served as the director of the Migration, Remittances, and Development Program at the Dialogue.
 He also serves as a senior fellow at Harvard University’s Center for International Development and as a senior adviser with the International Fund for Agricultural Development.

 Orozco has conducted extensive research, policy analysis and advocacy on issues relating to global flows of remittances as well as migration and development worldwide.
 He is chair of Central America and the Caribbean at the US Foreign Service Institute and senior researcher at the Institute for the Study of International Migration at Georgetown University.